Ninja-Squad/ninja-squad.github.com/_posts/2015-05-28-angularjs-promises.md

         return defer.promise;
       };

 Great.
 Now we return a promise of poneys.
-Except when the http request fails.
+Except when the HTTP request fails.
 In that case, the returned promise will never be resolved nor rejected, and the caller won't be aware of the error.
 So let's fix it: